 We will contact the school SENDCO and ensure he/she knows about any special arrangements or support that need to be made for your child.
 Also we will make sure that all records about your child are passed on as soon as possible.

 When moving classes in school:

 Information will be passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher.
 PIPs will be shared with the new teacher.

 In Year 6, the SENDCo will discuss the specific needs of your child with the SENDCo of their secondary school.
 Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.
 Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.

 13. What Emotional and Social Development support do we have for a child with a SEND?

 We recognise that pupils with SEND may well have Emotional and Social Development needs that will require support in school.

 The Emotional Health and Well being of all our pupils is very important to us.
 We have a robust Child Protection Policy in place; we follow National & LA Guidelines.
 We have a robust Behaviour and Discipline Policy.
 The headteacher, deputy head, teachers and all staff continually monitor the Emotional Health and Well being of all our pupils.
 We are an Anti bullying school.
 We support children with their Emotional Health and Well Being in many ways including; 20:20 club and Social Skills Groups.
-Mrs J Taggart, our SEND Co Support Worker / Inclusion Manager works with pupil on an individual basis to support their Emotional Health and Well being, as appropriate.
+Mrs N Sharpe, our SEND Co Support Worker / Inclusion Manager works with pupil on an individual basis to support their Emotional Health and Well being, as appropriate.

 We hope that you have found this information useful, and if you wish to discuss anything further please feel free to make an appointment with either Mrs Georgina Young, the head teacher, or Mrs Alison Harrison, SENDCo